 Making use of our syntax, we verify a sharpened completeness result (Thm.~\ref{gbu84}).
 It is a kind of completeness that takes reduction sequences into account, not only equational relations.
 Similar results are given for different calculi \cite{ndy68}\cite{eiq93}\cite{pjd29}.
 For call-by-value calculi with control operators, this type of completeness is proven first (as we comment above, most previous systems have no notion of reduction from the beginning).

 The sharpened completeness is a key result.
-It provides us with a machinery to verify computational properties.
+It provides us with machinery to verify computational properties.
 If the target calculus satisfies a certain property, the sharpened completeness informs us how to reinstall it in the source language.
-Definitely this type of argument is not our original idea.
+Definitely, this type of argument is not our original idea.
 Fujita especially uses similar technique extensively \cite{eiq93}\cite{pjd29}.
 We can find a similar approach in de~Groote \cite{owr18}, Sabry and Wadler \cite{ndy68}, and Crolard \cite{ltb70} as well.
 We systematically apply the method to prove various properties.
 This way we achieve the goal (ii) above.

 We dub this method proof by parasitism.
-It is the image of depriving nourishment from its host at low cost.
-The source language controls the target calculus and let it work hard for him.
+It is the image of depriving its host of nourishment at low cost.
+The source language controls the target calculus, and let it work hard for him.
 The properties of the target calculus are sucked through a channel prepared by completeness.

 We apply the method of proof by parasitism to verify desirable syntactic properties.
 Let $[\![M]\!]$ denote the CPS translation of a term $M$.
 We first consider an untyped system.
 We prove the following.